knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

 === "MT-Channel-based"

-    This implementation of Broker utilizes Channels and runs event routing components in a system namespace, providing a smaller and simpler installation.
+    This implementation of Broker uses Channels and runs event routing components in a system namespace, providing a smaller and simpler installation.

     * Install this implementation of Broker by running the command: